obiknowsco/films/README.md

 # vuetube

-A SPA that fetch Video resources from Youtube using Youtube Data API 3 and Vuejs for the rendering part.
+A SPA that fetches videsos  from Youtube using Youtube Data API 3 and Vuejs for the rendering part.

 ## Build Setup